psyinfra/HTCAnalyze/CONFIG.md

 htcompact htcsetup.conf
 ```

-The idea is, that for a bunch of settings it's eaier to go with  config file, \
+The idea is, that for a bunch of settings it's eaier to go with config files, \
 so you could have a specified file for just the summary mode and an other file just for the analyser mode and so on